McGill-MMA-EnterpriseAnalytics/customer_banking/README.md

 - Min-Max Scaler was applied to normalize features.

 #### Model
-Logistic, Random, Gradient, LightGBM, XGBoost.
-We go with Scaled one.
-We focus on most positives - recall.
-Hence, Gradient Boosting.
-If client was contacted before, XX.
-Organic in Mar and Sept (They approached).
-Wrong time of campaign in May - Aug.
-Apr is tax season.
-Marketing campaign after tax. threshold of 0.5.
-PR curve (most efficient threshold?)
-Useful to perform cross-validation.
+We evaluated several classification models:
+1. Logistic Regression
+2. Random Forest
+3. Gradient Boosting
+4. LightGBM
+5. XGBoost

+- Set a threshold of 0.5 for decision-making.
+[PLEASE ADDRESS THIS]
+- Evaluated model performance using PR curve to determine the most efficient threshold.
+[PLEASE ADDRESS THIS]
+- Conducted cross-validation to ensure robustness.
+[PLEASE ADDRESS THIS]
+- We also considered whether a client had been contacted previously.

+Model Selection:
+- Considering our focus on maximizing recall (identifying true positives), we selected the scaled Gradient Boosting model.
-Gradient Boosting over Logistic.
+- Preferred Gradient Boosting over Logistic Regression for its superior performance.

+Timing Considerations:
+- Organic marketing efforts were most effective in March and September.
+- Campaigns conducted between May and August were less successful.
+- April, being tax season, influenced customer behavior.
+- Post-tax marketing campaigns were strategically timed.

 ### Uplift Modelling
+#### Approach 1:
-Target is conversion.
+Our target variable is conversion.
-Treatment is poutcome
-LinearDML
-ForestMDL (confidence > kinear)
+The treatment variable is “poutcome.”
+Employed LinearDML and ForestMDL, prioritizing confidence in predictions.
-Causal only on success or failure.
+Focused solely on causal effects concerning success or failure outcomes.

-Train model for success + train model for failure.
+#### Approach 2:
+Trained separate models for success and failure scenarios.
-ROC curve.
-Predicting the prob of success.
+Assessed model performance using ROC curve to predict the probability of success.